socials

 Batwa (pygmies) community walks

-Bwindi Climate & weather
+Bwindi impenetrable forest climate & weather

 The forest can be cold especially in the morning and at night; the annual average temperature range is 7°C- 20°C with the coldest period being June and July.
 As well as warming clothing, wet weather gear is essential since Bwindi receives up to 2,390 mm of rain per year.